-Everyone needs at least one quick and easy soba salad in their lunch line-up.
-Soba is nutty and nutritious, and tossed with fresh vegetables, it can be a worthy companion to the best of the season.
+Everyone needs at least one quick and easy soba salad in their lunch lineup.
+Soba is nutty and nutritious, and in a quick salad, it can be a worthy companion to the best vegetables of the season.
 This particular salad is an old favorite.
 It's a refreshing, addictively crunchy meal that just happens to be vegan.
 Quick soba noodles are tossed with sesame oil, shaved carrots, scallions, and a little soy sauce.
 Simple and cool.

 I have to admit, though, that for a long time I didn't care for soba.
 Buckwheat and I don't always see eye to eye; I usually find its flavor overwhelmingly musky and damp.
 But the exception to this is mugwort soba, like these noodles from Eden Foods.
-Mugwort is a bitter green herb often used in Japanese cooking, and with it added to the soba, these noodles have a milder, cleaner nuttiness and a charming green color.
+Mugwort is a bitter green herb often used in Japanese cooking, and with it added to the soba, it gives the noodles a milder, cleaner nuttiness and a charming green color.

 If you're motivated to do so, I'd also highly recommend making your own soba noodles, which can taste much better than the dried stuff.
 Nutty and chewy — so good!

 But whatever noodles you use — plain soba, mugwort soba, or homemade soba — this salad is fast and easy.
 It's very good on its own for lunch or a cool dinner, but it would also make a good side dish for stir-fried chicken or spicy grilled steak.